sdondley/ClimateChangeChat/notes/current-notes.md

 * resurrected old 2014 imac workhorse today
     * using it as a second machine
     * I now have 3 monitors again
+        * 2 5K monitors and an old thunderbolt display
+        * you can never have enough screen real estate
     * it's actually pretty snappy
     * using software that acts as a "virtual" KVM switch
     * called "Synergy"